chef-boneyard/chef-rfc/new/track-rfcs.md

 ALL accepted Standards Track RFCs will have:

-- Status of Accepted, Orphaned or Final
+- Status of Accepted or Final
 - Tracking URLs (unless it is an old RFC with Final status, in which case Tracking URLs are optional)
 - Chef-Version (if Final)